cdhorn515/TIY5-mystery-word/README.md

 * Express
 * Mustache template

-### To run locally:
+### To run locally
 * Clone this repo
-* In your terminal type `git clone` and the url you copied
+* In your terminal shell type `git clone` and paste url you copied
 * Make sure you have Node installed on your machine
-  * Check to see if you have node installed by typing the following in your terminal:
+  * Check to see if you have Node.js installed by typing the following command in your terminal:
   ```
   node -v
   ```